single-spa/single-spa.js.org/website/versioned_docs/version-5.x/microfrontends-concept.md

 Microservices are backend services that run in their own operating system process, control their own databases, and communicate with each other over the network.

-Compare that to microfrontends that all exist within a single tab: all browser javascript within a tab exists in a single operating system process (and even thread!).
+Compare that to microfrontends that all exist within a single browser tab: all browser javascript within a tab exists in a single operating system process (and even thread!).
 Browser javascript generally does not directly access databases, and communication within a browser tab happens in-memory instead of over the network.

 So what do they have in common???